fossabot/jupyterhub-ultraauth/README.md

 $ docker build -t myjupyterhub dockerfile/.
 ```

-The image from `continuumio/miniconda3` is inherited, do the
+The image from `continuumio/miniconda3` is inherited, the
-setup of JupyterHub and Notebook should be a smooth 5 minutes run.
+setup of JupyterHub and Notebook should be a smooth 5-minutes run.

 ## Run it